Skip to content

 5. Big Show – 7′ 0″

-He is a seven-time world champion and the only person to have held all four titles at least once in his career: WCW Heavyweight Title two times, the WWE Championship two times, WWE World Heavyweight Championship twice, and ECW World Heavyweight Championships once.
+He is a seven-time world champion and the only person to have held all four titles at least once in his career: the WCW Heavyweight Title two times, the WWE Championship two times, the WWE World Heavyweight Championship twice, and ECW World Heavyweight Championships once.

 The Big Show is also an 11-time tag team champion, winning the WCW, WWF, and WWE World Tag Team Championship belts many times with different partners or allies.